piastry/cifs-utils/mount.cifs.rst

   support it otherwise.
 The default is for xattr support to be enabled.

 nodfs
-  Do not follow Distributed FileSystem referals.
+  Do not follow Distributed FileSystem referrals.
 IO on a file not stored on the server will fail instead of connecting to the target server transparently.